myroslavarm/bachelor_thesis/chapters overview.md

 0. **Abstract**

-   *needs to be updated*
+   *rewritten*

 1. **Introduction**

-   *half done, will be finished close to last*; existing sections:
+   *mostly done*; existing sections:

    - 1.1 Context
    - 1.2 Problem
-   - 1.3 Our Approach
+   - 1.3 Our Approach in a Nutshell
+   - 1.4 Contributions
+   - 1.5 Structure of the Thesis

 2. **Related Works**